greatspn/SOURCES/README.md

 #### macOS installation instructions:

 GreatSPN compiles and runs successfully on macOS.
-Before running the Linux/Unix installation steps, you will first need to install the Developer Tools (Xcode).
+Before running the Linux/Unix installation steps, you will first need to install the Developer Tools (Xcode) and Oracle Java (version 8 or greater).
-Install all the required dependencies using a software like [Homebrew](https://brew.sh/), e.g. by running the command:
+Then install all the required dependencies using a software like [Homebrew](https://brew.sh/), e.g. by running the command:
 ```
 brew install gmp boost flex byacc ant graphviz libxml++ autoconf automake libtool lp_solve